CodeAsm/lfs-pacman/README.md

 chown -Rv lfs:users /home/lfs
 ```

-Exit your current chroot, then chroot into your new user (make sure `1000`, `999` and `ben` are set to the proper values for your system):
+Exit your current chroot, then chroot into your new user (make sure `1000`, `999` and `lfs` are set to the proper values for your system):

 ```
 chroot --userspec=1000:999 "$LFS" /bin/env -i \